-A day in the life of a hedge fund analyst involves working on new investment memos, building and updating detailed financial models, and helping businesses make valuation judgments in investments and projects with their hedge funds.
+A day in the life of a hedge fund analyst involves working on new investment memos, building and updating detailed financial models, and helping businesses make valuation judgments on investments and projects with their hedge funds.

 In fact, in today’s article, we have Aniket Nikumb sharing with us his journey as a hedge fund analyst.

-As you read on, you’d learn about: the life of a Hedge fund analyst, hedge fund descriptions, and every other thing you may want to know about becoming a hedge fund research analyst.
+As you read on, you’ll learn about: the life of a hedge fund analyst; hedge fund descriptions; and everything else you may want to know about becoming a hedge fund research analyst.

-After 3 years of professional experience post qualifying as a Chartered Accountant, I decided to go for an MBA having realized that I lacked professional and educational global experience.
+After 3 years of professional experience after qualifying as a Chartered Accountant, I decided to go for an MBA, having realized that I lacked professional and educational global experience.

-I felt my perspectives were limited to India alone and that an MBA from a foreign Business School would be the right next step for my career.
+I believed that my options were limited to India and that an MBA from a foreign business school would be the best next step in my career.

 Choosing the Best Business School for You